Accounting: Summer Scholars Session I

 During week two, students continue their exposure to accountancy concepts and applications and examine the role of CPAs in non-profit organizations.
 In addition, students will hear from additional guests who discuss trade-offs in tax policy.
 The week concludes with small group presentations regarding tax policy issues.

-Jamie O'Brien is a 'double domer' ('88, '93 J.D.), a Teaching Professor in the Accountancy Department at the Mendoza College of Business, a CPA and an Attorney.
-O'Brien has taught business law, accounting and tax courses for more than 25 years at Notre Dame.
+Jamie O'Brien is a "Double Domer" ('88, '93 J.D.), a Teaching Professor in the Accountancy Department at the Mendoza College of Business, a CPA, and an Attorney.
+O'Brien has taught business law, accounting, and tax courses for more than 25 years at Notre Dame.

 Professor O'Brien advises accounting students on all aspects of the Accountancy Major, as well as the CPA examination.
-O'Brien began his career in public accounting, working for 3 years as a CPA before returning to academia to attend Notre Dame law school.
+O'Brien began his career in public accounting, working for three years as a CPA before returning to academia to attend Notre Dame law school.
 As a CPA, O'Brien advised many small businesses concerning accounting, planning, tax, and transition matters.
-Professor O'Brien began teaching while in law school and has continued teaching for the past 28 years.
+He began teaching while in law school and has continued teaching for the past 28 years.
 As an attorney, O'Brien utilized his accounting background to advise business clients and structure transactions to benefit all parties involved.

-Currently Professor O'Brien serves at the Assistant Chairman of the Accountancy Department at Notre Dame and works with young adults as they discern their path through the Mendoza College of Business and into the Accounting world.
+Currently, Professor O'Brien serves at the Assistant Chairman of the Accountancy Department at Notre Dame and works with young adults as they discern their path through the Mendoza College of Business and into the Accounting world.

 MBA, Associate Teaching Professor of Accountancy